 With Bombardier leaving the Commercial Aviation world, its action exhibits a similarity to what Brazilian manufacturer Embraer previously did.
 Embraer entered a joint venture with Boeing on January 10, 2019.

 The Embraer-Boeing action was a direct countermeasure to protect its interests as an answer to the earlier Bombardier-Airbus agreement.

 With no direct competition for the Embraer-Boeing products in the Western Hemisphere, Mitsubishi is now taking over the crown jewel of the Bombardier portfolio with great hopes of success.

 - The move eliminates the Bombardier versus Mitsubishi competition, reducing the field by one.

 - Mitsubishi gains the knowledge of an (already) established supply chain.
 And that’s a significant leg up in aircraft design that everyone is familiar with.

-- It transforms a proven successful program which adds to the equation.
+- It transforms a proven successful program that adds to the equation.

 - The move also allows Mitsubishi to gain a foothold in the United States while still being a nimble, efficient operation.

 Both Bombardier & Mitsubishi entered into a definitive agreement, whereby Mitsubishi will acquire Bombardier’s regional jet program for a cash consideration of $550 million.
 The cash is due to Bombardier upon closing.
 The assumption of liabilities by Mitsubishi Heavy Industries amounts to approximately $200 million.